Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination

 \section{Introduction}

 Quantum mechanics places fundamental limits on the distinguishability of non-orthogonal quantum states.
-This fact underpins applications to quantum information science and technology, most notably in quantum cryptography~\cite{Bennett1992_PRL}, and constraints the performance of quantum sensors~\cite{Sidhu2020_AVS}, quantum communications~\cite{Pirandola2020_AOP, Sidhu2021_IET}, and of probabilistic algorithms in computation~\cite{Schaal2020_PRL}.
-However, quantum mechanics also provides the tools to identify these limits and approach them through the design of practical receivers~\cite{Bae2015_JPA}.
+This fact underpins applications in quantum information science and technology, most notably in quantum cryptography~\cite{Bennett1992_PRL}, and constrains the performance of quantum sensors~\cite{Sidhu2020_AVS, Sidhu2018_arxiv}, quantum communications~\cite{Pirandola2020_AOP, Sidhu2021_IET}, and of probabilistic algorithms in computation~\cite{Schaal2020_PRL}.
+However, quantum mechanics also provides the tools to identify these limits and approach them through the design of practical receivers~\cite{Bae2015_JPA, Burenkov2021_AVS, Burenkov2022_PRL}.
 Within the framework of optical quantum information science and technology, coherent states of the electromagnetic field play a prominent role as information carriers in terrestrial and space-based quantum networks~\cite{7553489,Sidhu2021_IET}.
-This is essentially due to the fact that these states are relatively easy to prepare and control experimentally, and to their robustness to loss.
+This is essentially since these states are relatively easy to prepare and control experimentally, and are robust to loss.
 They are in fact the only pure states that have a classical limit, yet they exhibit fundamental quantum properties when sufficiently attenuated~\cite{ECG,Roy}.

 This paper focuses on the quantum-limited detection of coherent states.
 We present a few explicit and practical schemes for \textit{unambiguous state discrimination} (USD) of coherent states.
-In particular, instead of considering global bounds, our goal is to design practical receivers that can be realised with linear optics and on-off photodetection.
+In particular, instead of considering global bounds, our goal is to design practical receivers that can be realized with linear optics and on-off photodetection.
 For brevity, we refer to them as \textit{linear receivers}.
 In some cases, we show that linear receivers nearly saturate the global bounds, which can be computed using the general theory of USD~\cite{Ivanovic1987_PLA, Dieks1988_PLA, Peres1998_JPA, Eldar2003_IEEE, Chefles1998_PLA, Sentis2017_PRL, Nakahira2019_PRA,Sentis2022_Quantum, Bergou2001_PRA, BergouPRL_2012}.